Neeraj-Gulavani/Shadow-Crypt/README.md

 🚀 Installation

-Download the zip file from the "Download and Play" section, Extract it and run the .exe file to play the game for yourself!
+Download the zip file from "Download and Play" folder , extract it and run the .exe to enjot the game for yourself!
 ---